-7 Shopping Mistakes To Ditch By Your 30s
+7 Bad Shopping Habits To Break By Your 30s

 It’s no secret that we’re very fond of shopping—there’s nothing more thrilling than adding new, coveted pieces to our wardrobe.
 However, along with an ardent love of purchasing come bad habits that result in more buyer’s remorse than satisfaction.
 To avoid impulsive shopping benders and buying items that end up never seeing the light of day, we’ve come up with seven amateur blunders to quit ASAP.
 Here, our easy solutions to ensure you’re absolutely happy with everything you score going forward.

-Of-the-moment pieces are key for a stylish wardrobe, but it's easy to go overboard with them at affordable high-street stores.
+Of-the-moment pieces are obviously important for a stylish wardrobe, but it's easy to go overboard with them at affordable high-street stores.
 Contain the temptation by being strict on which trendy items you bring home.
-Only choose standout styles that are guaranteed to elevate your wardrobe than unnecessarily fill it up with pieces that may only be worn once.
+Only choose standout styles that are guaranteed to elevate your wardrobe rather than unnecessarily fill it up with pieces that may only be worn once.

 Always remember to check the return policy.
 It's never fun trying to charm the sales associate into allowing you to return an item when it's clearly past the deadline, and a lot of retailers don't take back worn pieces such as jewelry and shoes.
 Also, be wary of the store's policy on damaged items.